Passing California Smog Tests

 2. The Smog Test:

-Smog testing is performed every two years.
-The DMV mails out registration notices that remind you about smog testing every second annual re-registration mailing.
+Smog testing is a requirement every two years.
+The DMV mails out registration notices that remind you about smog testing every other annual re-registration mailing.
 The notice will tell you whether or not you must have your test performed at a test-only station or if you can go to any testing center.
 Test-only stations are just as they sound: they do not offer repair or tuning services in the event that you fail your test.

 You get two attempts at passing.
 If you fail the first time, you retune/reapair the engine and you are allowed to retest for free at the same test station.
 Be sure to ask your test-only station if they will do this for you and report them if they don't.
 Beyond two fails you must take the vehicle to a special government approved repair shop (there are hundreds).

 If you are near your registration deadline and have not passed your test or even taken it, you can still re-register your bus but they only give you a month of grace to complete your test.
-After you pass, you can't re-register online.
-If your let your test to the last minute you won't receive your renewal stickers in time so it's best to go to the DMV earlier in the morning (when it opens is best).
+If you pass during the grace period you must re-register in person.
+If your leave your test to the last minute you won't receive your renewal stickers in time so it's best to go to the DMV early in the morning (when it opens is best).
 If you are an AAA member you can go to any of their field offices that offer DMV services, pay the fees and receive your stickers in person.

 There are 3 components to the test: